kpjani/Shooter/Instructions.md

 You have 3 targets in front of you.

-Hitting the inner circle of any of the 3 target will earn you a score of 100,
+Hitting the inner circle of any of the 3 targets will earn you a score of 100,

-while hitting the outer one will give you 50.
+while hitting the outer one will give you a score of 50.

 **Be warned!**